4. Queuing subsystem

 Each time an email is picked up from the active queue, the “localip” concurrency counter entry with that email’s source IP is incremented.
 When the delivery attempt is done, the same counter entry is decremented.
 If 10 000 email for the same source IP is being delivered at the same time, the default threshold will be exceeded, and the suspension list will be populated with an entry saying that any email with that source IP should not be picked up.

-Note that all configured queue pickup policies (counters) are taken into consideration when an email is picked up from the active queue, and the lowest allowed rate and concurrency applies.
+Note that all configured queue pickup policies (counters) are taken into consideration when an email is picked up from the active queue, and the lowest allowed rate, concurrency and connectinterval applies.
 And that it’s possible to leave out the default value for a counter (so that only a specific condition is applied).

 Different thresholds can be set by using conditions with the desired field values.
 Conditions are evaluated first-to-last, with the first matching threshold winning.
 Consequently, if a threshold in a more general conditions is placed above a more specific one, the latter might never match (because the former always wins).